daniyal-rashid/daniyal/README.md

 # 💫 About Me:
-I am a student of CSE at Dawood University of Engineering and Technology<br>Passionate Web app developer<br>I am on journey to bnecome entrepreneur<br>
+I am a student of CSE at Dawood University of Engineering and Technology<br>Passionate Web app developer<br>I'm on my journey to becoming an entrepreneur<br>

 ## 🌐 Socials: